typelevel/cats/_tut/freemonad.md

 > (In cats, the type representing a *free monad* is abbreviated as `Free[_]`.)

 ## Using Free Monads

+If you'd like to use cats' free monad, you'll need to add a library dependency for the `cats-free` module.

 A good way to get a sense for how *free monads* work is to see them in action.
 The next section uses `Free[_]` to create an embedded DSL